Definitions and interpretation

 7. Parent Cloud LTD will collect your Data in a number of ways, for example:

-a. when you contact us through the Website, by telephone, post, e-mail or through any other means;
+- when you contact us through the Website, by telephone, post, e-mail, consultation or through any other means;

-d. when you elect to receive marketing communications from us; e.g when you use our services;
+- when you elect to receive marketing communications from us; e.g when you use our services or subscribe to our newsletters.

 Data that is received from publicly available third parties sources